Media portrayal of asexuality: Film

+The first mainstream feature film to include a canonically asexual character would be Roman Polanski's 1965 British psychological horror film Repulsion, in which main character Carole Ledoux (played by Catherine Deneuve) is a beautiful but shy, eccentric and withdrawn sex-repulsed asexual woman.
+While some critics and reviewers have noted the film's exploration into the life of a person who does not find sex interesting but rather unpleasant, there is some slight contention surrounding the categorization of Carole as asexual; while canonically asexual, the character is also portrayed as mentally ill and dangerous, and so bothered by sex that she cannot even tolerate the knowledge that her sister and sister's boyfriend repeatedly have sex so loudly that she can hear it.
+In the film's ending, during which Carole's sister's boyfriend (named Michael) comforts her and carries her away from a judgmental crowd, his compassion is the first time during which she is portrayed as trusting of a man, having had a vague but traumatic and unspoken sexual encounter (implied molestation event) as a child with a much older relative.
+With this in mind, some critics hold the view that Carole has a phobia of sex caused by trauma rather than being a sex-repulsed asexual, while other critics consider her asexual, or have argued that a person can be an abuse survivor and asexual without one having caused the other, a debate that considers the nuances and individual lived experiences that make each person's sexuality different.

 The 1982 black comedy Eating Raoul is considered by many to be one of the first blatant examples of an asexual character in a feature film.
 Main character Paul is a romantic asexual while his wife, Mary, is revealed throughout the story to be a heterosexual woman who stays with Paul simply because she loves him romantically, even though the two never have sex.
 While Paul is portrayed as paunchy, balding and middle-aged, Mary is portrayed as a physically beautiful blonde nurse, challenging relationship conventions and also portraying the emotional bond between an asexual and a non-asexual.

-Matthew Goode, the voice of Adrian Veidt / Ozymandias in the 2009 film, Watchmen, has stated that he portrayed the character as being asexual.
-He also described Ozymandias's sexuality as "ambiguous".
+Matthew Goode, who portrayed Adrian Veidt / Ozymandias in the 2009 film Watchmen, has stated that he portrayed the character as being asexual.
+He also described the character's sexuality as "ambiguous".
 This was also reflected in the Watchmen TV series.

-A 2014 film, The Olivia Experiment revolves around a 27-year-old and grad student named Olivia (played by Skye Noel) who thinks she is asexual, with her asexuality often "questioned and doubted", treated as something temporary.
+A 2014 film, The Olivia Experiment, revolves around a 27-year-old grad student named Olivia (played by Skye Noel) who thinks she is asexual, with her asexuality often "questioned and doubted", treated as something temporary.
 As such, she is encouraged to find a way to fit herself "into an allosexual narrative" rather than be asexual.